asa-eve/Battery_Energy_Management_RL/README.md

 - create an optimization algorithm that effectively uses available solar power, building energy consumption, and a battery system to buy, sell, and consume energy in the way that saves the most money and puts the least demand on the energy grid

 **WHAT CAUGHT MY ATTENTION:**
-- among all project-winners most of them were using Linear Programming algorithms ---> the solution depended on forecast information which was quite bad
+- among all project-winners most of them were using Linear Programming algorithms ---> **this entails the following flaws**:
+  - dependence of the solution on forecast (which contains errors)
+  - the need to re-solve the problem - once initial parameters changed
+  - trouble scheduling an hour or more ahead (again due to the forecast)
-- from this an idea of using Reinforcement Learning was born ---> agent can use forecast information and not suffer from it's accuracy
+- an idea of using Reinforcement Learning was born ---> agent can use forecast information and not suffer from it's accuracy

 **RESULTS:**
 - up to 12% of savings were achieved by using RL algorithms (DQN, DDPG, A3C, PG, PPO)